Theodore Lyman’s Federal Country Estate

 Mr. Lyman married twice.
-Through his first wife’s family wealth, he established his business in Maine.
-Following her death, he married Lydia Pickering Williams from Salem’s prominent Pickering family, and it was through his wife’s Salem connection that McIntire was hired.
+His first wife was Sarah Emerson and through her family’s wealth he established his business in Maine.
+Following her death, he married Lydia Pickering Williams from Salem’s prominent Pickering family, and it was through Lydia’s Salem connection that McIntire was hired.
 With two daughters from Theodore’s first marriage, the family grew to include four sons and a daughter who, through marriage within Boston’s merchant class, created a large, influential, and closely linked network of cousins, aunts, and uncles with shared business, social, and cultural interests throughout the region.

 It was used primarily as a warm-weather retreat for the family, though both Theodore and George Lyman resided here year round as widowers.
 The family lived on Boston’s Beacon Hill the rest of the year.
 Large expanses of open countryside, together with proximity to Boston, made Waltham an attractive location for country retreats.
 The estate was beloved by four generations of the Lyman family until 1952, when the fifth generation donated the property to Historic New England.

 George Lyman’s Inheritance